 The exit interview is not the time to ask what went wrong.
 Take advantage of current technology to head off potential problems.
-If retaining key employees is your goal, then you should use whatever tools you have available in order to stay ahead.
+If retaining key employees is your goal, you should use whatever tools you have available to stay ahead.

 Take a look at your payroll history to determine what time of year employees are most likely to leave.
 Is it during the first quarter after the holidays?
-Or do they stick it out until they receive a lucrative end-of-season bonus, and quit shortly thereafter?
+Or do they stick it out until they receive a lucrative end-of-season bonus and quit shortly after that?
 If you find any patterns, think about what steps you might take to circumvent them.

 Once you've learned how to retain key employees, you can focus on recruiting more of them to join your team.
-For more ideas and inspiration, our e marketing website blog has quite a few human resources articles relating to employee retention, workplace relations, and more.
+Our e marketing website blog has a few human resources articles relating to employee retention, workplace relations, and more for more ideas and inspiration.